Green burial tour

 -

-1. Meet in the Eco Village
+1. Meet in the BASE CAMP

 We begin with a brief orientation.
 This is a chance to meet your guides, experience life in our off-grid community, and get grounded before entering the forest.